brown-cs126/lab1/list/README.md

 ## Create and Use Lists

 This module is intended to give you more experience in working with lists.
-You are expected test your implementations.
+You are expected to test your implementations.

 For this module you will complete the following exercises: